12 December 2020

 Apart from design flexibility, data vault modelling also offers solutions for practical concerns such as auditing, data provenance and loading speed.

 The approach bakes record sources into every separate entity, relationship and attribute allowing you to track where each data point came from.
 The additive nature of the model means you should be able to retrieve the state of your data as it was understood at any point in time.
-This is extremely powerful in regulated environments or where you have onerous data retention requirements.

 The use of hash-based keys for every table allows you to load data without dependencies, so you can support high-volume or parallel loads if required.
 Audit information can also be included in the design of every item, allowing you to trace information such as load time and load duration.